Moose2Model/Moose2Model2/README.md

 # Moose2Model2
 Moose2Model Version 2
-This repository will contain the coding for version 2 of Moose2Model.
+This repository was supposed to contain the coding for version 2 of Moose2Model.
+Actually it is planned to remain in the first repository.
+So this repository might be deleted soon.
 Currently it contains only test coding.
 See Moose2Model for a tool that you can use now.
 ## Installation
 Install from this repository using Iceberg on Pharo 8.
 Install Roassal2 from https://github.com/ObjectProfile/Roassal2 using Monticello as described there.
 The installation into Pharo 8 should work.
 Only the Trachel package should be needed.